Business Operating Grants

 Use of Funds

-Applicant must demonstrate that the operating funds are necessary and sufficient, when combined with any other sources, to sustain and grow the business, and increase and/or retain jobs.
-The grants are to provide funds for potential business expansion and growth or support ongoing operations due to a hardship currently being experienced.
+Applicant must demonstrate that the operating funds are necessary and sufficient to sustain and grow the business and increase and/or retain jobs when combined with any other sources.
+The grants are to provide funds for potential business expansion and growth or support ongoing operations due to an experienced hardship.

 Compliance

-A formal agreement between the assisted business and MCRC will be required.
-This agreement will constitute the means by which MCRC monitors and enforces compliance with the grant program requirements.
+A formal agreement between the assisted business and Middlesex County Revitalization Commission will be required.
+This agreement will constitute how MCRC monitors and enforces compliance with the grant program requirements.

 How to Prepare